How to Start a Dietitian Private Practice

 • Corporation

 • A corporation is often a second step for most dietitians after you have grown your business.
 I switched my business from a sole proprietorship to a corporation after about year 2.
 It can be more expensive and labor intensive and you may need to consult a lawyer.
-Your business becomes a separate entity and you can have shareholders.
+Your business becomes a separate entity from yourself.

 Step 3: Decide Where You Will Operate